 Economic Partnership Agreement (EPA)

-Kenya has signed and ratified the EPA.
+Kenya has signed and ratified the Economic Partnership Agreement.
 Uganda and Rwanda have just signed but not ratified.
 Burundi and Tanzania have not signed the agreement at all.

 Tanzania has made excuses that she has to conduct her own research first to find out what will be the impact of the agreement on trade.